 - 2.12.
 A concept for the disposal of disused sealed radioactive sources in boreholes was described in Ref.
 [14].
 The concept was designed to assist IAEA Member States that have hazardous disused sealed radioactive sources in storage, recognizing the associated security issues and the obligations under the Joint Convention, Ref.
 [6] and the recommendations of the Code of Conduct, Ref.
 [7] to implement a disposal solution.
 While there have been improvements to details of the design since Ref.
 [14] was published see Refs [15] and [16] the concept remains essentially the same and has become a recommended concept.
 It entails the emplacement of disused sealed radioactive sources that have been declared radioactive waste, and possibly some small amounts of low level waste and intermediate level waste generated during their management, in borehole disposal facility drilled and operated from the surface. - 2.13.
 In the recommended borehole disposal concept, the borehole is assumed to be vertical and straight, and to have a minimum diameter of around 260 mm this diameter is large enough to accommodate borehole casing, backfill and reasonably sized waste packages.
 260 mm is also a diameter for which drilling rigs are widely available because boreholes of this size are often used for water abstraction.
-In the concept, the borehole is cased to full depth using high-density polyethylene tubing whose purpose is to facilitate operations such as emplacement of the waste packages into the borehole.
-The bottom of the casing is sealed with a concrete plug, and the gap between the casing and the borehole wall is filled with concrete.
-This concrete prevents the ingress of groundwater and allows the waste emplacement operations to be conducted in essentially dry conditions. - 2.14.
-In the recommended borehole disposal concept, disused sealed radioactive sources should be placed inside a 3 mm-thick stainless steel disposal capsule which should be closed by welding on a 3 mm-thick stainless steel lid.
-The weld should be tested for leaks.
-The thickness of the weld should be at least as thick as the disposal capsule walls.
-The sealed disposal capsule containing the radioactive sources should then be placed inside a pre-cast concrete insert inside a 6 mm-thick stainless steel disposal container.
-The concrete insert should comprise two pieces, a larger body part and a lid.
-The lid of the insert should be fixed to the insert body using a small amount of liquid grout.
-The disposal container should be closed by welding on 6 mm-thick stainless steel lid.
-The thickness of the weld should be at least as thick as the disposal container walls.
-Disposal capsules, concrete inserts and disposal containers should be made in diameters and lengths to accommodate the sizes of the sources to be disposed of and taking account of the diameter of the borehole and casing.
+In the concept, the borehole is cased to full depth using high-density polyethylene (HDPE) tubing whose purpose is to facilitate operations such as emplacement of the waste packages into the borehole.
+The bottom of the casing should be sealed with a cement-based plug, and the gap between the casing and the borehole wall is filled with cement-based backfill.
+The plug and backfill should prevent the ingress of groundwater and allows the waste emplacement operations to be waste that are disposed of in near surface disposal facilities.
+It cannot necessarily be assumed that radioactive waste created as a result of an accident with disused sealed radioactive sources, such as the accident that occurred at the Goiânia in Brazil and which generated approximately 3,500 m3 of radioactive waste Ref.
+[12], could be disposed of by borehole disposal.